-On completion of the course, the candidate is expected to have
+On completion of the program, a successful candidate is expected

-- multidisciplinary skills that enable students to combine different disciplines so that they can analyse and solve a wide range of technical problems
+- Interdisciplinary communication skills that enable students to combine different disciplines so that they can effectively collaborate in teams to solve a wide range of technical problems

 The job opportunities are many and varied for graduates in Marine